fpaezf/CS2-RCON-Tool-V2/README.md

 **#4: (OPTIONAL)** To use Steam web API to fetch the server data you will need an API key:
 - https://steamcommunity.com/dev/apikey

+⚠️**REMEBER:** Steam web API can only fetch the hostname, number of players and bots, SteamID, VAC status and a few more parameters.
+To fetch player list and send commands to the server you will need a RCON password authentication.

 ## Why source code is not published?
 Some people have asked me why I publish this tool on Github if it is not open source, this is my answer: